 These exceptional points affect the system response in peculiar and sensitive ways when either sweep across or encircle these points in the phase space.
-As such principle is very generic, potential applications of non-Hermitian physics are virtually limitless, with some that are particularly promising such as enhanced sensing, laser-mode selection, and unidirectional invisibility.
+As such principle is very generic, potential applications of non-Hermitian physics are virtually limitless with some being particularly promising, such as enhanced sensing, laser-mode selection and unidirectional invisibility.
 The above goals will be achieved by exploring new geometric structures of exceptional points, metasurfaces equipped with exceptional points and dynamically tunable non-Hermitian systems.

 A metasurface with exceptional points to tune transmitted beam profile

 https://phys.org/news/2020-03-virtualized-metamaterial-door-acoustics-application.html (It describes one of the acoustic platforms we are using in this project.)

 - Leung, H.M., Gao, W., Zhang, R., Zhao, Q., Wang, X., Chan, C.T., Li, J. and Tam, W.Y., 2020.
 Exceptional point-based plasmonic metasurfaces for vortex beam generation.
 Optics Express, 28(1), pp.503-510.

 - Zhang, R., Zhao, Q., Wang, X., Li, J. and Tam, W.Y., 2020.
 Circular phase-dichroism of chiral metasurface using birefringent interference.
 Nano Letters, 20(4), pp.2681-2687.

 - Meng, Y., Li, X., Liang, Z., Ng, J. and Li, J., 2020.
 Acoustic Pulling with a Single Incident Plane Wave.
 Physical Review Applied, 14(1), p.014089.